Goswamianup/simple-travelling_expenses-management-/README.md

 Start XAMPP (Apache & MySQL).

-click on SetupDB it will create databse will be created automatic in phpMyAdmin
+click on SetupDB it will create database will be created automatic in phpMyAdmin

 Open http://xampp_server_ip address/expense_management/login.php in your browser.
 🚀 Features